Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

     [destination_device = pl, authentication = rsa, encryption = aes, aeskeyfile = edt_zcu102_wrapper.nky, blocks = 1728(*)]edt_zcu102_wrapper.bit
     [destination_cpu = a53-0, exception_level = el-3, trustzone, authentication = rsa]bl31.elf
     [destination_cpu = r5-0, authentication = rsa, encryption = aes, aeskeyfile = tmr_psled_r5.nky, blocks =1728(*)]tmr_psled_r5.elf
-    [destination_cpu = a53-0, exception_level = el-2, authentication = rsa]uboot.elf
+    [destination_cpu = a53-0, exception_level = el-2, authentication = rsa]u-boot.elf
     [load = 0x1000000, destination_cpu = a53-0, authentication = rsa]image.ub
     }
     ```

 2. The above BIF file can be used for creating a final boot image using an AES key encrypted in the boot image header with the PUF KEK.
-This should be done using the following ``bootgen`` command:
+This should be done using the following `bootgen` command:

     `bootgen -p zcu9eg -arch zynqmp -image key_generation.bif -w -o BOOT.bin`

  >**Note:** The above steps can also be executed with PUF in eFUSE mode.
 In this case, repeat the previous steps using the PUF in eFUSE mode.
-This requires enabling the programming of eFUSEs during PUF registration by setting the ``XSK_PUF_PROGRAM_EFUSE`` macro in the ``xilskey_puf_registration.h`` file used to build the PUF registration application.
+This requires enabling the programming of eFUSEs during PUF registration by setting the `XSK_PUF_PROGRAM_EFUSE` macro in the **xilskey_puf_registration.h** file used to build the PUF registration application.
 The BIF must also be modified to use the encryption key from eFUSE, and the helper data and black key files should be removed.
 PUF in eFUSE mode is not covered in this tutorial to avoid programming the eFUSEs on development or tutorial systems.

  ```
  [keysrc_encryption]efuse_blk_key
  [bh_key_iv]black_iv.txt
  ```

- ##### System Example Using the Vitis IDE Create Boot Image Wizard
+ ### System Example Using the Vitis IDE Create Boot Image Wizard

  The previous sections enabled the various security features (authentication, confidentiality, DPA protections, and black key storage) by hand editing the BIF file.
 This section performs the same operations, but uses the Bootgen Wizard as a starting point.
 The Bootgen Wizard creates a base BIF file, and then adds the additional security features that are not supported by the wizard using a text editor.

-1. Change directory to the ``bootgen_files`` directory.
+1. Change directory to the **bootgen_files** directory.

     `cd C:\edt\secure_boot_sd\bootgen_files`